 - Under the Manage client ID/store ID(s) section, click on Create new client ID/store ID, and enter information about your application.

 - When you save changes, you receive the Client ID and Client Secret needed for authentication.

 Step 1: Create a Donate with Amazon button

 - Sign in to Seller Central.

 - To the left of the search box near the top of the screen, click the Marketplace Switcher dropdown box, and then choose.
-Amazon Pay (Production View): If your screen is minimized, the Marketplace Switcher dropdown box appears as a button:
+Amazon Pay (Production View):

 - Click Integration, and then click Button Generator.

 - Under Create 'Donate with Amazon' widget, click Create.

 - Choose the donation widget that best fits the options you want to offer donors:

 - Choose a preselected donation amount or enter a custom amount (recommended).